cameron-marsden/graduate-examples/README.md

 # graduate-examples
-Examples of multivariate analysis methods
+Examples of multivariate analysis methods used during my graduate program.
+All examples use public data.